sqlc-dev/sqlc/docs/reference/config.md

 - `emit_all_enum_values`:
   - If true, emit a function per enum type that returns all valid enum values.
+- `build_tags`:
+  - build tags to add to the generated code. if you do not want to add it, leave it unset.
 - `json_tags_id_uppercase`:
   - If true, "Id" in json tags will be uppercase.
 If false, will be camelcase.
 Defaults to `false`
 - `json_tags_case_style`: